DPI School Report Card

 - FVL did not have data for at least 20 Choice students over two years through the 2016-17 school year, so did not receive a Choice report card rating.

-The FVL Choice and All-School Report Cards, as well as all other Wisconsin public and private schools (those participating in Choice programs) are available through the DPI website (http://dpi.wi.gov/accountability/report-cards) along with resources that explain the report cards.
+FVL's Choice and All-School Report Cards, as well as those of all other Wisconsin public and private schools participating in Choice programs, are available through the DPI website along with resources that explain the report cards.

-You may also download a copies of the Choice and All-School report cards directly by using the links below (2017-18 report cards available beginning November 13, 2018):
+You may also download copies of the Choice and All-School report cards directly by using the links below.

 Notice of Educational Options